 The fastest, simplest way to bring V-Ray scenes into real-time and render them.

 V-Ray for Unreal is a plug-in for Unreal Engine (UE) Editor that allows you to import your V-Ray scenes from 3ds Max, Maya, and SketchUp directly to Unreal Engine Editor for rendering.
-V-Ray for Unreal maintains data consistency and your original materials from V-Ray for 3ds Max, Maya and SketchUp remain connected to their real-time versions and are called up when you’re ready to render.
-V-Ray for Unreal can also be used for light baking and for rendering of native UE scenes or of 3rd party data that has been imported to Unreal Engine Editor with Epic’s own Datasmith.
+V-Ray for Unreal maintains data consistency.
+Your original materials from V-Ray for 3ds Max, Maya and SketchUp remain connected to their real-time versions and are called up when you’re ready to render.
+V-Ray for Unreal can also be used for light baking.
+In addition, it can be used for the rendering of native UE scenes or of 3rd party data that has been imported to Unreal Engine Editor with Epic’s own Datasmith.

-With V-Ray for Unreal you get the best of both worlds — real-time & ray tracing
+With V-Ray Next for Unreal, you get the best of both worlds — real-time & ray tracing

 The fastest, simplest way for you to: